CleanestMink126/Power-Laws-and-Wars/reports/final_report.md

 ### Model Description
 Our model consists of three discrete phases : the state formation phase, the preparation phase, and the war phase.

 In the state formation phase, we initialize a `n x n` grid.
 We define each cell on the grid as a province.
 Then we initialize `m` countries.
-We assigned a random capital position on the grid and a random expansion rate `P_expansion` between 0.2 and 0.4 to each country.
-After random allocation of capitals, we expand each country by expanding the border provinces.
+To each country, we assign a random capital position on the grid and a random expansion rate `P_expansion` between 0.2 and 0.4 .
+After the random allocation of capitals, we expand each country by expanding the border provinces.
 By border provinces, we mean the outermost provinces of a country.
 At each time step, a border province expands and claims its unoccupied neighboring provinces on the grid (left, right, top, bottom) with the probability `P_expansion` of the country.
 We repeat this expansion process until there are no unoccupied provinces left on the grid as shown in Figure 2.
 This gradual expansion of countries is substantially different from the Cederman model in which all countries are initialized on the grid with predefined territories as shown in Figure 1.

 <p align="center">
  <img src="../resources/3.png" width=500px height=300px ></img>
 </p>
 <center>
-**Figure 1.** : The grid of Cederman's phase after the initialization.
+Figure 1. : The grid of Cederman's phase after the initialization.
 Each country is surrounded by puzzle-like boundaries and the black dots represent the capitals.
 [3]
 </center>
 <br><br>